Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/02_support_new_tuya_devices.md

 A `commandDataReport` (corresponding to the `dataReport` type) and `commandDataResponse` (corresponding to `dataResponse`) message may contain multiple data point values. `dpv_number` is the index of the data point value in the payload (0 being the first).

-A python script [read_tuya_dump.py](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/scripts/read_tuya_dump.py) can be used to parse this file.
-It's pre filled with Saswell data points, but should be easy to modify it to work with your device.
+The example python script [read_tuya_dump.py](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/scripts/read_tuya_dump.py) is able to parse this file.
+It's pre-filled with Saswell data points, but should be easy to modify it to work with your device if needed.
+On a linux computer/Raspberry Pi you can do `tail -f -n +0 data/tuya.dump.txt | read_tuya_dump.py` to get real time view of what your device is sending.

 #### tz.tuya_data_point_test
 This converter will allow you to send arbitrary data point to Tuya device, you only need to publish a message in the format `datatype,dp,data` to `zigbee2mqtt/{device_friendly_name}/set/tuya_data_point_test` MQTT topic

-#### Usage
-On a linux computer/Raspberry Pi you can do `tail -f -n +0 data/tuya.dump.txt | read_tuya_dump.py` to get real time view of what your device is sending.

 ### 5. Adding your first data point
 Let's assume we want to add the heating setpoint of the Saswell thermostat first.

-First add the `saswellHeatingSetpoint` data point to `dataPoints` in `node_modules/zigbee-herdsman-converters/lib/tuya.js` with value `103`.
+As the log message for the data point did not contain a suitable existing definition, first add the `saswellHeatingSetpoint` data point to `dataPoints` in `node_modules/zigbee-herdsman-converters/lib/tuya.js` with value `103`.

 Then add to `node_modules/zigbee-herdsman-converters/converters/fromZigbee.js`:
 ```js